Cyber Forensics and Incident Response (CyFIR) Track

 The track is open to students in Pittsburgh and is taught by instructors from the CERT Division at Carnegie Mellon’s Software Engineering Institute.
 The CERT Division is well known for having the first computer security incident response team, called the CERT Coordination Center.

 Students pursuing the track devote a total of 48 units of their curriculum to understanding the science and developing skills in host/network cyber forensics and digital investigations.
-To satisfy the track, students must devote a security elective (12 units) and the curriculum option (36 units) to completing the track’s courses.
+To satisfy the track, students must devote the curriculum option (24 units) and program electives* (24 units) to completing the track’s courses.
 Students must successfully pass all of the CyFIR track courses in order to receive the certificate.

 Is the CyFIR Track right for you?

 Consider pursuing the CyFIR track if you have a strong interest in information security and enjoy the following: